psht-seminar/psht-seminar.github.io/index.md

 ### How to attend
-To receive the Zoom links and reminders about the talks, please [join our mailing list](https://groups.google.com/g/psht-seminar).
+To receive the Zoom links as well as reminders about the talks, please [join our mailing list](https://groups.google.com/g/psht-seminar).

 ### Contact